kostyaMosin/PyFlow/README.md

 PyFlow
 ---------

-A Django URL Shortener based on python [PyFlow](https://github.com/kostyaMosin/PyFlow).
+A Django PyFlow web app based on python [PyFlow](https://github.com/kostyaMosin/PyFlow).

 Django-PyFlow is a community of Python developers.